cssfix/cssfix.github.io/README.md

 # cssfix.github.io

-# why use reset or normalize when you can fix on your own!
+### Why use Reset or Normalize when you can cssfix!